khoulihan/hyh-blog/content/simulation.md

 > It may be possible for simulated civilizations to become posthuman.
 They may then run their own ancestor-simulations on powerful computers they build in their simulated universe.
 Such computers would be “virtual machines”, a familiar concept in computer science.
 (Java script web-applets, for instance, run on a virtual machine – a simulated computer – inside your desktop.)

-His example is poor - it's actually more like the type of virtual machine that would run an entire operating system on virtual hardware - but the basic assertion is correct, a computer can simulate another computer.
+His example is terrible, but the basic assertion is correct, a computer can simulate another computer in various ways, with varying levels of overhead.
+In the best case, code running in the virtual machine runs directly on the host hardware with no translation necessary.

 Now, let's think through this scenario a little bit.